SidBala/ServiceRegistry/README.md

 ## Discover several services at once

-A call to DiscoverAll will wait until all the services specified have been registered into etcd.
+A call to DiscoverAll will not fulfill until all the services specified have been registered into etcd.

 ```js
 var Registry = require('etcd-service-registry')